p1ng-request/docs/templates/SharePoint/SharePoint_List_folder.md

 **Author:** [Florent Ravenel](https://www.linkedin.com/in/florent-ravenel/)

-This notebook gives you the content of your folder in SharePoint.
+**Description:** This notebook provides a guide to managing and organizing files in a SharePoint List folder.

 ## Input